What is a discipleship group?

 How to start a discipleship group

-Read the online guidelines, and then select facilitators and form groups.
+1. Read the online guidelines, select facilitators, and form groups.
 Community group leaders should first form discipleship groups of three to four men or women from within each community group, using these guidelines that explain how to select facilitators for each discipleship group, and then how to launch and structure the groups.
 Community group leaders should lean on their hub leaders and community director as needed after having read through the guidelines.

-Assign some additional homework to all participants.
+3. Assign some additional homework to all participants.
 Before gathering for the first time, everyone who will participate in each discipleship group should set aside time to thoughtfully listen to a second audio teaching on the do's and don'ts of discipleship groups, entitled “Aim for the Heart.”
 When you gather for the first time, discuss how you were each personally instructed or corrected by the content of that teaching.
 (You can follow along with the notes as well.)
-This teaching is designed to help us all avoid common pitfalls in interpersonal helping relationships, as well as help us be quick to listen, slow to speak, and slow to be impatient with others (James 1:21).
+This teaching is designed to help us all avoid common pitfalls in interpersonal helping relationships, be quick to listen, slow to speak, and patient (James 1:21).